menghaowei/Detect-seq/README.md

 ## What is Detect-seq tool?

-Detect-seq tool can help find off-targets editings, sgRNA alignment, and performing visualization of results.
+Detect-seq tool can help find off-target editings, sgRNA alignments, and performing visualization of results.
 One can carry on Detect-seq experiments and then analyze Detect-seq data with the Detect-seq tool.

 ## Citation